motdotla/writings/articles/raspberry-pi.md

 cp wpa_supplicant.conf.example wpa_supplicant.conf
 ```

-Edit the wpa_supplicant.conf and hosts files with your credentials.
+Edit the wpa_supplicant.conf and hosts files with all the proper credentials.

 Finally, push your changes up to your Raspberry Pi.